I’m a glass half full kind of person, so to put a twist on the age old saying this is my version:

 Succeed in your planning and expect success.
 Simple.
 I’m sure this resonates with your wedding planning through and through.
 Ultimately we all want to look and feel great and confident on our special day and no doubt you’ll have started planning your fitness schedule.
 If having first dance lessons is also somewhere on your to do list, because you want to achieve a little more than just a predictable shuffle round the floor, move it forward in your planning now and give it the same priority ranking as your fitness plan!

 Practice makes Permanent

 I’ve refrained from using the other well know phrase; ‘practice makes perfect’.
-We at The Love of Dance try to release pressure for couples by reminding them that the first dance should be about having fun and relaxing.
-Leave the perfection to the ones who are going to be judged at the Winter Gardens…unless that is what you are aspiring to, then who are we to stop you!
+The Love of Dance teachers try to release pressure for couples by reminding them that the first dance should be about having fun and relaxing.
+Leave the perfection to the ones who are going to be judged at international dance comps…unless that is what you are aspiring to, then who are we to stop you?